 SoFi Automated Investing is a type of robo-advisor, a financial platform that manages your investment portfolio with little to no human interaction.
 When you sign up for a SoFi Automated Investing account, SoFi gives five portfolio options based on your time horizon and risk tolerance: conservative, moderately conservative, moderate, moderately aggressive and aggressive.

 So how does SoFi Automated Investing work for managing your portfolio?
-This section looks at the investment specifics, starting with which features it includes.
+Let’s take a look at the investment specifics.

 |Investment options||Stock and bond ETFs|